 3 tablespoons olive oil

-In the work bowl of a food processor, pulse olives and garlic until no large chunks remain, do not puree.
-Add sugar, vinegar and olive oil and pulse to just incorporate.
+In the work bowl of a food processor, pulse olives, capers, anchovy if using and garlic until no large chunks remain, do not puree.
+Add lemon juice, basil and olive oil and pulse to just incorporate.
 Place in a tightly sealed container for one hour before serving.

 Stir 1/4 cup of olive spread together with 8 ounces feta cheese and pine nuts